fayeluna/oneko.js/README.md

 I added different textures and I searched for a way to change the textures on the site with a dropdown.
 So now you can change the Textures of the cat with a dropdown.

+You can also see a little demo of the dropdown and the cat on [my site](https://luna-uwu.nekoweb.org/).

 Here are all the textures of the Cats:

 ## OG Cat